-I allowed mine to dry overnight and it was ready to go the next day.
+I allowed my painting to dry overnight and it was ready to go the next day.

 Need to pick the perfect paint color to go along with your style and decor?
 Learn how to pick the best paint color for your home and style by signing up for the pdf below.

-Grab your white school glue and take the lid off.
-Add black acrylic paint to the bottle, put the lid back on, and shake, shake, shake until it is well blended.
-(This does require a bit of shaking, so you might as well turn on some music and really get into it.) 🙂
+Grab your white glue and take the lid off.
+Add 15-20 drops of black acrylic paint to the bottle, put the lid back on, and shake, shake, shake until it is well blended.
+(This does require a bit of shaking so don’t give up until it is well blended.)

 Use the black glue and squeeze your design out onto the side of your glass that you previously painted with the colored glue.
 Note: This area will dry raised.

 Work from top to bottom or side to side, whatever is comfortable.
 You just don’t want to rub off all of your hard work with your hand.

 Pop any air bubbles with a toothpick or the bubbles will dry into little crevices on your painting.
 Don’t worry, if this does happen (it happened to me), you can come back with your squeeze bottle of extra glue paint and try to blend it in.

 As the glue dries, IT WILL SHRINK.
 Don’t worry if you see some color bleeding through.
 You can go back over it with more black paint.
 This has the added bonus of increasing the texture of your silhouette if you are creating a tree or other item that needs a rougher look.

 If you do make mistakes, you can use a craft knife to carefully fix the edges.
 Just don’t get too carried away because you might scratch the paint off your background.

 Step 6: Stained glass window art final steps